 Why is Tubs N' Stuff NOT a member of any bathtub trade or accreditation groups?

 Trade associations are used to embellish a contractors' credibility and to act as an industry resource.
-Whether the reason is that the "best guys are members" or that watchdog group logos look great on websites, with some research the truth is discovered.
+Whether the reason is that the "best guys are members" or that watchdog group logos look great on websites the truths are found with some research.
 The bathtub refinishing trade associations don't sufficiently monitor their members, act as consumer advocates nor support members with training; neither consumer nor contractor truly benefit.
 And ironically enough, we used to be members of a nationally known consumer resource that needed to be reported to itself for their lame customer service but did a fine job collecting our dues.
 Needless to say, we have little confidence in these groups though they serve a purpose for some.

 Since we do not subscribe to these associations we set the highest standards of workmanship, communicate with our customers, stand behind all our work and offer references to those considering our services.